xtianmarucco/greenlight/README.md

 # greenlight
 bootstrap+html+css+dom
-this is a mock up proyect for one of my colleague^s language school jost to practice bootstrap, html, and css basics.
+this is a mock up proyect for one of my colleague^s language school just to practice bootstrap, html, and css basics.